 Growth & Excellence in Orthopaedic Surgery

-Our very own Chief of PM&R Dr. Matthew Smuck continues to push the bar and has been recognized for his extraordinary and innovative research in the area of Digital Health.
+Our very own Chief of PM&R Dr. Matthew Smuck has been recognized for his extraordinary and innovative research in the area of Digital Health.
 Recently appointed a Stanford Professor Dr. Smuck’s remarkable leadership in this space is covered comprehensively in The Stanford Center for Digital Health Landscape Report.
 Take a look in the Faculty Interviews sections where he is highlighted in the Center Outreach Initiative section of the report as key personnel in the recently launched NIH-funded Restore Center, and for his research lab, the Wearable Health Lab.
 The Wearable Health Lab harnesses the power of wearable biosensor data to span the gap between a qualitative approach toward a quantitative approach in research, prevention, and treatment of orthopedic and neurological disease.
 Congratulations to Dr. Smuck for his impressive research efforts and for his recent promotion!

 Resident Application Information Now Available!

 The Stanford Physical Medicine & Rehabilitation Residency Program application deadline is October 30th, 2020.
 All interviews will be held virtually.
 For more information, please visit our residency application page.